-• Prereq: Successful completion of geometry and either successful completion of algebra II or concurrent enrollment in algebra II.
+• Prereq: Successful completion of Integrated Math 2 and either successful completion of or concurrent enrollment in Integrated Math 3 or Algebra 2 in Business.

 Description: AP Physics 1 is an algebra based, introductory college level physics course that will explore the following topics: Newtonian mechanics and rotational motion; work, energy, and power; mechanical waves and sound; introductory, simple circuits.
 Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
-A \$96 test fee will be collected with the other fees.
+A \$97 test fee will be collected with the other fees.
 NCAA Clearinghouse Approved Course